adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

  dependencies with `aem-sdk-api` dependencies.

 #### Things that would need to be handled manually :
-* Conflicts arising during moving content to new packages.
+* Conflicts arising during moving content to new packages or renaming/merging folders.
+Check the summary report or result log to view all such conflicts.
 * Missing version info in core bundles will be reported; the version will also need to be added in the dependency section in the `all/pom.xml`.
 * For core bundles, changes like updating them to use the BND plugin (rather than the old Felix